+In a healthy vein, blood flows smoothly to the heart.
 In the blood vessels, there are tiny valves that open and close to let the blood through.

 If the valves weaken or are damaged, the blood can flow backwards and collect in the vein, eventually causing it to be swollen and enlarged.

 Certain conditions can increase the chance of developing varicose veins, such as:

 - Varicose veins affect more women than men.

 - Hormonal changes.